jw2249a/2017-bayes-audit/2017-code/README.md

 ## Sampling order file

-A **sampling order file** lists all the ballots from a collection in a cryptographically scrambled order.
-The sample order field indicates the order in which they are to be examined during the audit.
+A **sampling order file** lists all the ballots from a collection in a cryptographically scrambled order depending on the audit seed.
+The sample order field
+indicates the order in which they are to be examined during the audit.
 Ballots must not be skipped during the audit.